Lagos LG elections : Why we won’t contest in 42 council areas – NNPP - Nigeria Today

 The New Nigeria People’s Party (NNPP) has said it will present candidates in the July 22 local government elections only in 15 of the 57 council areas of the state.

-The state chairman of the party, Malam Shakirudeen Olofin, made the disclosure in an interview with newsmen in Lagos on Sunday.
+The state chairman of the party, Malam Shakirudeen Olofin, made the disclosure in an interview with the News Agency of Nigeria (NAN) in Lagos on Sunday.

 Lagos State has 20 Local Government Areas and 37 Local Council Development Areas (LCDAs).